eeshadasi/Mental-illness/README.md

 - TensorFlow/Keras

 ## File Structure
-- `mental-state.csv` - EEG dataset (ensure it is available in the working directory).
+- `mental-state.csv` - EEG dataset
 - `main.py` - The main script for training the autoencoder and classifier.

 ## How to Run